Created by the Ask Leif Team — Reviewed and Edited by Shane

 Pittsburgh is a city that consistently surprises and delights, boasting more bridges than any other city in the world and a dramatic skyline that emerges from hillsides and tunnels.
 Right now, its cultural institutions are thriving, and its culinary scene is quietly becoming one of the nation's best, making it an ideal destination for a vibrant city and culture escape.

 Pittsburgh, Pennsylvania, isn't just a city; it's an experience that unfolds like a dramatic play, revealing layer after layer of unexpected charm and urban grandeur.
-Forget any outdated notions you might have; this is a city reborn, boasting more bridges than any other city in the world (a staggering 446!), a skyline that literally bursts into view as you emerge from tunnels, and a topography so unique it feels like a natural wonder.
+Forget any outdated notions you might have; this is a city reborn, with the iconic yellow incline cars scaling steep hillsides offering breathtaking panoramic views, a skyline that literally bursts into view as you emerge from tunnels, and a topography so unique it feels like a natural wonder.
 You'll find world-class museums nestled alongside bustling, revitalized neighborhoods, and a food scene that's quietly becoming one of the best in the country.
 Prepare to be genuinely surprised and utterly captivated by Pittsburgh's distinct personality.

 Your journey begins the moment you fly into Pittsburgh International Airport (PIT), a mere 30-minute drive from the city's heart.
 From there, you'll dive headfirst into the city's iconic vistas, starting with the breathtaking panorama from Mount Washington, accessible via the historic Duquesne Incline – an experience in itself.
 Then, immerse yourself in the vibrant energy of the Strip District, where the aroma of freshly brewed espresso from La Prima mingles with the irresistible scent of warm pierogies from Pierogies Plus.
 This guide is crafted to lead you through Pittsburgh's most compelling cultural institutions, its hippest neighborhoods, and its most delicious culinary secrets, ensuring you experience the true essence of this dynamic city.